darnell-foster/darnell-foster/README.md

-# Hi My name is Darnell Foster, nice to meet you! 👋
+# Hi my name is Darnell Foster, nice to meet you! 👋
 ---

 ## 🚀 About Me: